Our goal is to provide suitable accommodation for everyone; we aim to meet any access and support needs.Read more

 We're committed to ensuring you have a good living experience while studying with us.
 We have a range of support services available for you.

-Resident Tutors are available outside of office hours and on weekends and work across all of our accommodation sites.
+Resident Life Assistants are available outside of office hours and on weekends and work across all of our accommodation sites.

-The Resident Tutors are members of the Student Accommodation team and have a range of responsibilities including:
+The Resident Life Assistants are members of the Student Accommodation team and have a range of responsibilities including:

 We have committed to the Universities UK Code of Practice for University Managed Student Accommodation in all university managed Halls of Residence.

 The Code aims to promote best practice over a range of management activities including; Health and Safety Standards; Maintenance and Repair regimes; Environmental Quality; Landlord and Tenant Relationships; Student Welfare and Anti-Social behaviour.

 Bath Spa University responsibilities to students under the age of 18 years: